danonya666/craftBierBot/README.md

 6. Just a text with work hours
 7. Links to Untappd, Facebook, other social media.

+Beer class is in beer.py.
+Beer.name is obligatory, other fields can be filled by default if you are doing it for example.

 You don't have to install this repo, just write @CraftBierBot in telegram!

 And be sure to come to our restaurant - Craft Bier Cafe, Mohovaya 27-29, Saint-Petersburg, Russia